addulac/phd/source/13_models.md

 ### Representation theorem for exchangeable graphs
 \label{sec:random_graph_th}

-In section \ref{sec:non_parametric}, we mentioned the concept of exchangeability of random sequences and illustrated how it is related to the construction of the Dirichlet Process.
+In section \ref{sec:non_parametric}, we mentioned the concept of exchangeability of a random sequence and illustrated how it is related to the construction of the Dirichlet Process.
-What we have learned, is that the exchangeability assumptions over a sequence of observable data is equivalent to the existence of an integral decomposition (a mixture) of the probability density of this sequence under which the observation are i.i.d given a random probability measure.
+What we have learned, is that the exchangeability assumption over a sequence of observable data is equivalent to the existence of an integral decomposition (a mixture) of the probability density of this sequence under which the observation are i.i.d given a random probability measure.
-This results is known as the de Finetti' theorem and constitute justification for the existence of a latent variable generative model under the exchangeability assumption.
+This results is known as the de Finetti' theorem and constitutes a justification for the existence of latent variable models under the exchangeability assumption.
 An interesting question to ask though, is if an equivalent representation theorem exists for exchangeable random graph.
 The answer is yes, and it is know as the Aldous-Hoover theorem, that we will recall here.
-This theorem has a version adapted for bipartite but we will focus here on unipartite networks and thus symmetric adjacency matrix.
+This theorem has a version adapted for bipartite graph but we will focus here on unipartite networks and thus square adjacency matrix.

 Let's consider an undirected graph an its adjacency matrix $Y$ (an array) of infinite size.
 \begin{definition}[Jointly exchangeable array]
 A random array $(y_{ij})_{i,j\in \Na}$ (denoted simply $(y_{ij})$ for short) is called jointly exchangeable if $$P((y_{ij})) = P((y_{\pi(i)\pi(j)})) $$
 holds for every permutation $\pi$ of $\Na$.
 \end{definition}
-As for exchangeable sequence, exchangeable graphs means that the probability of such a graph (generated by a given model) should not depend on the order in which we observe data.
+As for exchangeable sequences, exchangeable graphs means that the probability of a graph should not depend on the order in which we observe the data.

 \begin{theorem}[Aldous-Hoover for jointly exchangeable array] \label{th:aldous_hoover}
 Let $\mat{Y}$ be a sample space.
 A random array $(y_{ij})_{i,j\in \Na}$ is jointly exchangeable if and only if it can be represented as follows: There is a random measurable function $F : [0,1]^3\to \mat{Y}$ such that
 $$
 P((y_{ij})) = P((F(U_i, U_j, U_{\{i,j\}})))
 $$
-where $(U_i)_{i\in \Na}$ and $(U_{\{i,j\}})_{i,j \in \Na}$ are, respectively, a sequence and an array of i.i.d $\Uniform[0,1]$ random variable.
+where $(U_i)_{i\in \Na}$ and $(U_{\{i,j\}})_{i,j \in \Na}$ are, respectively, a sequence and an array of i.i.d $\Uniform[0,1]$ random variables.
 \end{theorem}
-In Bayesian language, the theorem state that there is a prior distribution $\mu$ over measurable function a exchangeable graph is always generated by a model of the form
+In Bayesian language, the theorem state that there is a prior distribution $\mu$ over measurable function such that an exchangeable graph is always generated by a model of the form
 \begin{align*}
 F &\sim \mu \\
 U_i &\sim \Uniform[0,1] \qquad \forall i \in \Na \\